PERSOL HR DATA BANK in APAC

 -

-As stated above, the entrepreneur may only terminate the employment of the worker/laborer after receiving a decision from the institute for the settlement of industrial relations disputes (Labor Law, Article 151, Paragraph 4).
+As stated above, the entrepreneur may only terminate the employment of the worker/laborer after receiving a decision from the institute to settle industrial relations disputes (Labor Law, Article 151, Paragraph 4 ).

-In cases where a worker/laborer resigns voluntarily, a decision made by the institute for the settlement of industrial relations disputes is not necessary, the worker/laborer must submit a resignation letter to the employer no less than 30 days prior to the date on which the person will cease to work (Labor Law, Article 154A, Item i, point (1)).
+In cases where a worker/laborer resigns voluntarily, a decision made by the institute to settle industrial relations disputes is not necessary, the worker/laborer must submit a resignation letter to the employer no less than 30 days prior to the date on which the person will cease to work (Manpower Law, Article 154A, Item i, point (1)).

-Even when a worker/laborer resigns voluntarily, some employers register the said resignation at the institute for the settlement of industrial relations disputes in order to pre-empt later disputes between the employer and the worker/laborer.
+Even when a worker/laborer resigns voluntarily, some employers register the said resignation at the institute to settle industrial relations disputes in order to pre-empt later disputes between the employer and the worker/laborer.

 -